This article explains how you can set up and manage a company pension plan with Personio Payroll.

 PGS = 190 BGRS = 0000 Is midi-job = No Professional pension fund = Yes Contribution rate for marginal employees in a professional pension fund (social insurance group key 190) = Yes |

-This setting (PGS 190, BGRS 0000) is identical to that for working students in midi-jobs.
+If an employee has private health insurance, belongs to a professional pension fund, and works a mini-job, they don't pay social security contributions and their BGRS is 0000.
+Since PGS 109 is not permitted in this case, change it to 190.
+This setting (PGS 190, BGRS 0000) is identical to that for working students in the midi-job sector.
 To specify that mini-job rates apply to the professional pension fund, also set the attribute Contribution rate for marginal employees in the professional pension fund (social insurance group key 190) to Yes.

 Working student as a midi-job

-Without a professional pension fund | With a professional pension fund |
+| Without a professional pension fund | With a professional pension fund |

 PGS = 106 BGRS = 0100 Is midi-job = Yes Professional Pension fund = No Contribution rate for marginal employees in a professional pension fund (social insurance group 190): stays empty |